Why the NFPF Was Created

 The NFPF started operations a year later as an independent federally chartered grant-giving public charity (federal tax identification number 52-2055624) and the nonprofit charitable affiliate of the Library of Congress's National Film Preservation Board.
 The NFPF's twelve-member board of directors is appointed by the Librarian of Congress.

-Since 1996 Congress has increased the NFPF’s authorization twice, most recently in 2008 with the bipartisan support of both the House of Representatives and the Senate.
+Since 1996 Congress has increased the NFPF’s authorization three times, most recently in 2016 with the bipartisan support of both the House of Representatives and the Senate.
 Funding received through the NFPF’s authorization is secured through the Library of Congress and goes directly to the field for film preservation.
 Every penny of operational support is raised from other sources.